 In the context of the increasing popularity of macromolecular drugs such as monoclonal antibody drugs, dual antibody drugs and ADCs, small molecule drugs have once again become the focus through PROTAC (Proteolysis targeting chimera), a breakthrough new technology.

+In the 20 years since the publication of the first PROTAC molecule, the technology has been transformed from academia into a preclinical and clinical phase new drug development project, and in 2019 the first clinical proof of concept was obtained in the field of oncology.
 After 20 years of development, PROTAC technology has attracted the attention of many pharmaceutical companies, such as Pfizer, Bayer, Novartis and other multinational pharmaceutical companies.

 Professor Craig M. Crews of Yale University, co-founder of Arvinas, recently published a review in Nature Reviews Drug Discovery that summarized the development of PROTAC over the past 20 years.
 Four major development directions for PROTAC in the next 20 years are discussed.
+The authors point out that the field of targeted protein degradation is "ready to go" to challenge targets previously considered "undruggable".

 Many targets that play key roles in cancer and other diseases are notoriously difficult to become drug, some of which are difficult to bridge with small molecules due to their wide and shallow active sites.
 Others have "smooth" surfaces with few sites for small molecules to bind to.